wp-plugins/ultimate-bar/readme.txt

 * MailChimp Subscribe form supported (Premium version Only)
 * Email Subscribe field (Premium version Only)
 * You can add ads

+The best way to Increase your sales or conversions <a href="http://web-settler.com/ultimate-bar"> Get Premium Version Now</a>